PROJECT: To write a first novel of which I am not ashamed. ( December 2016)

 What a difference twelve months makes to a stumbling and ignorant novelist!

 I finished the first draft of The Venice Book ( working title ) in time to take its 85,000 words off to Venice last November, as I had planned.
 Twelve days of solitude to walk and think through the finished first draft of my story on the ground.
-Twelve days to catch the photographs I would need for this year’s rewrite.
-Twelve days to find the places which had existed only in my head.
+Twelve days to catch the photographs I would need for this year’s planned rewrite.
+Twelve days to find the places which had existed so far only in my head.
 Except, when I started my walking, so much in my head proved to be cotton wool.
-The story I imagined was so much less dark and unsettling in the face of the reality of the city than it should have been.
+The story I had imagined was so much less dark and unsettling in the face of the reality of the city than it should have been.

 Back home in December, the real work began itself, with problem after problem after problem taking up the spaces that I had naively already allocated to the imagined pleasure of editing.
 In particular, I realised that I hadn’t started my story with a coherent narrative point of view – a kindergarden error, which the simplest of novel-writing courses would have solved by preventing me embarking on such a mindlessly ambitious road.
 I had allowed the story to sprawl every which way, like a heap of lovely coloured fabrics tumbled randomly from a bag.
 I had no single narrator.
 My story had no edges and no end.
 It was a rudderless boat adrift on a tossing sea.

 Finding a possible solution has occupied the spring.
 I am now approaching the half way mark in the second, very different, very chastened draft and hope to take this back to Venice in late November and walk it all through again….and this time to get it right??????